Welcome to Syzygy, the premier gathering of sci-fi readers in the Dayton area!

 Syzygy logo

 Syzygy is a diverse collection of SF lovers from around Dayton who meet monthly to explore a new book selection in the genial, inquisitive company of fellow fans.
+It started in August of 2005 and has met every month since.

 New member FAQ